tchoo-oracle/jms-livelabs-staging/oci-library/oci-hol/java-management-lifecycle-management/set-up-and-enable-lcm-on-jms/set-up-and-enable-lcm-on-jms.md

 ## Task 2: Configure a non-OCI host to enable LCM operations

-### **Non-OCI Host**
+### **Non-OCI host**
-If you are using a non-OCI Host and it has the Management Agent installed following the steps in the [Workshop 1](../../java-management/workshops/freetier/index.html?lab=understand-concepts-related-to-management-agent/understand-concepts-related-to-management-agent), then you just need to make a few changes to start using LCM features.
+If you are using a non-OCI host and it has the Management Agent installed following the steps in the [Workshop 1](../../java-management/workshops/freetier/index.html?lab=understand-concepts-related-to-management-agent/understand-concepts-related-to-management-agent), then you just need to make a few changes to start using LCM features.

 1. Open the `/etc/sudoers` file.